-The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users requires state departments of transportation to conduct statewide transportation planning and programming, and federal Planning Rules for statewide transportation planning provide regulatory details.
-While the requirements in federal law and regulation for statewide planning are generally similar to those for metropolitan planning, the specific federal requirements for transportation planning in metropolitan areas are defined in the appropriate metropolitan elements of federal law and regulations, rather than by the statewide elements.
+The FAST ActFAST Act requires state departments of transportation to conduct statewide transportation planning and programming, and federal Planning Rules for statewide transportation planning provide regulatory details.
+Although the requirements in federal laws and regulations for statewide planning are generally similar to those for metropolitan planning, the specific federal requirements for transportation planning in metropolitan areas are defined in the appropriate metropolitan elements of federal law and regulations, rather than by the statewide elements.
 Federal law does not require statewide long-range transportation plans to be fiscally constrained.

-Federal law does require the statewide process to interact with the metropolitan process in areas where the metropolitan process is required.
+However, federal law does require the statewide process to interact with the metropolitan process in areas where the metropolitan process is required.
 This interaction is described in various federal laws and regulations as cooperation or coordination.
-Each has a slightly different definition, but both imply that the involved parties work together to make sure products are seamless and schedules are consistent.l
+Each has a slightly different definition, but both imply that the involved parties work together to make sure products are seamless and schedules are consistent.
+The cooperation and coordination al help to achieve consistent goals and objectives.

-Outside the metropolitan areas, federal law requires states to conduct their transportation planning process in consultation with the local officials responsible for transportation.
+Outside of metropolitan areas, federal law requires states to conduct their transportation planning process in cooperation with local officials responsible for transportation.

 State Statute

-Colorado statute clarifies that statewide transportation planning and programming is to be done in cooperation with regional planning commissions.
-The Greater Denver Transportation Planning Region is one of the 15 transportation planning regions established for this purpose.
-DRCOG, as the Regional Planning Commission for that transportation planning region, has metropolitan transportation planning responsibilities within the transportation management area and a consultation role outside (in the Mountains and Plains area).
+Colorado statute specifies that statewide transportation planning and programming is to be done in cooperation with regional planning commissions.
+The Greater Denver Transportation Planning Region is one of 15 transportation planning regions established for this purpose.
+DRCOG, as the regional planning commission for that transportation planning region, has metropolitan transportation planning responsibilities within the transportation management area and a consultation role outside of it (in the Mountains and Plains area).
 State statute also requires that:

 a 20-year regional transportation plan be developed for each transportation planning region that includes a metropolitan area

-a regional transportation plan show what can be reasonably expected to be implemented with the revenues that are likely to be available (in other words, fiscally constrained).
+a regional transportation plan shows what can be reasonably expected to be implemented with the revenues that are likely to be available (in other words, fiscally constrained).

 CDOT integrate and consolidate the regional transportation plans into a comprehensive statewide transportation plan

-a Statewide Transportation Advisory Committee review and comment on all regional transportation plans submitted and provide advice to CDOT (each of the 15 transportation regions in the state has one representative on this committee); and
+a Statewide Transportation Advisory Committee (STAC) review and comment on all regional transportation plans submitted and provide advice to CDOT (a representative from each of the 15 transportation regions in the state serves on this committee); and

-the general assembly recognize that regional planning commissions and transportation planning regions are the proper forum for transportation planning and that the county hearing process is the proper forum for local government input into the five-year program of projects
+the Colorado General Assembly recognizes that regional planning commissions and transportation planning regions are the proper forum for transportation planning and that the county hearing process is the proper forum for local government input into the five-year program of projects

 FASTER Legislation

 In 2009 the Colorado Legislature passed Senate Bill 09-108.
 Funding Advancement for Surface Transportation and Economic Recovery (FASTER).
-FASTER created new state transportation enterprises, funding sources, and programs.
-It also identified the following additional factors that should be addressed by the statewide plan, and by reference, the MPO transportation plans as well:
+FASTER created new state transportation enterprises, funding sources and programs.
+It also identified the following additional factors that should be addressed by the statewide plan, and by inference, the MPO transportation plans as well:

 Targeting of infrastructure investments, including preservation of the existing transportation system